ujjwalk1/Walkthroughs/README.md

 # Walkthroughs
-solutions of new THM rooms / HTB sherlocks that do not have a writeup online.
+solutions of new THM rooms / HTB sherlocks that do not have a writeup online yet.